Undergraduate Communication Disorders

 - All information from the Application Form

-The undergraduate speech-language pathology major provides the foundational skills for candidates who will pursue a graduate degree in speech-language pathology in either PK-12 school or medical settings.
+The undergraduate communication disorders major provides the foundational skills for candidates who will pursue a graduate degree in speech-language pathology in either PK-12 school or medical settings.

 A minimum of 120 credit hours is required for graduation.
-Students majoring in speech-language pathology must maintain an overall GPA of 3.0 or better.
+Students majoring in communication disorders must maintain an overall GPA of 3.0 or better.

-An undergraduate degree in speech-language pathology is a pre-professional degree which does not lead to a certificate endorsement in speech pathology to work in Nebraska schools.
+An undergraduate degree in communication disorders is a pre-professional degree which does not lead to a certificate endorsement in speech pathology to work in Nebraska schools.
 The certificate endorsement is recommended upon completion of the Master’s degree in Speech-Language Pathology.

 |Advising||The College provides academic advising and support to students.
 We encourage you to consult with your advisor regularly for program information and planning.
 Contact Office of Academic Advising and Field Experiences at 402.554.2717.